 So what would it take for a correlated parlay to be profitable?
 If you are hooking up two teams the payout is typically 2.5-to-1.
 That means that you have to win 28.6% of your two teamers to turn a profit.
 That is figured by the return of 3.5 divided by your risk which is 1.

-Now a few books like 5Dimes will give you a 2.64-to-1 payout.
+Now a few books will give you a 2.64-to-1 payout.
 In that case, you only have to win 27.5% of your two-team parlays in order to turn a profit.

 Let’s assume one side of your parlays hits 50% of the time.
 How probable does the second event need to be in order for the parlay to be to your advantage?
 For the typical two-team parlay payout it needs to be 57.2% (.572 * .5 = 2.86).
 If your payout is 2.64-to-1 then it’s 55% (.55 * .5 = .275).

-First, we are going to look at the correlation between the first half spread and the spread for the game.
-Next, we will look at the correlation of betting the spread and total on the same game.
+First, we are going to look at the correlation between the first-half spread and the spread for the game.
+Next, we will look at the correlation of betting the spread and the total on the same game.

 If a team covers the first-half spread of a game, how often do they also cover the point spread for the entire game?
 If you know the team that covers the first half line is more likely to cover for the game, you can parlay those wagers and make a killing, right?

 That is exactly the question I wanted to answer, and I was pretty impressed by the results.

 First things first, I want everyone to understand that I am aware that no online or Vegas sportsbooks (that I know of) allow correlated parlays.
-This article is more about why correlated first half parlays aren’t allowed, however, if you have a local book happens to allow them, you can most definitely use this information to your advantage, that is, until your book cuts you off!
+This article is more about why correlated first-half parlays aren’t allowed, however, if you have a local book that happens to allow them, you can most definitely use this information to your advantage, that is, until your book cuts you off!

 Why it is Profitable to Bet These?